Line dance: Wall

-Each dance is said to consist of a number of walls.
-A wall is the direction in which the dancers face at any given time: the front (the direction faced at the beginning of the dance), the back, or one of the sides.
-Dancers may change direction many times during a sequence, and may even, at any given point, face in a direction halfway between two walls.
-At the end of the sequence, they will face the original wall or any of the other three.
-Whichever wall that is, the next iteration of the sequence uses that wall as the new frame of reference.
+Line dances are commonly described by their number of walls.
+A wall is the direction in which the dancers face at any given time: the front (the direction faced at the beginning of the dance), the back, or either side.
+Dancers may change direction several times during a sequence and may face a direction halfway between two walls.
+At the end of the sequence, they face the original wall or one of the other three.
+The next iteration of the sequence uses that wall as its new frame of reference.